 - People have different opinions, and I may like movies with low ratings

 - Check review:

 - Choose your position: Check review

-- Come up with 3 reasons to back up your argument
+- Come up with three reasons to back up your argument

 - Movie reviews give insightful information about the movie

-- Reading movie review does not mean I have to agree with movie critics’ opinion
+- Reading movie reviews does not mean I have to agree with movie critics’ opinion

 - I can appreciate the movie more when I understand the overall storyline

 - Give concrete example to one of the reasons

 - For instance, I watched Interstellar after having read the reviews, and it was much easier for me to follow the plot.
 Also I watched the movie 2001: A Space Odyssey because it came up many times in the movie reviews.
 So when I actually watched Interstellar in theater, I could appreciate the movie much more than my friends who didn’t know about 2001.